flatpak/flatpak-docs/docs/conventions.rst

 so the first section is a domain controlled by the project and the trailing section represents the specific project.
 As will be seen below and in future sections, this ID is expected to be used in a number of places.
-Developers must follow the standard `D-Bus naming conventions
+Developers must follow the standard `D-Bus naming conventions for bus names
 <https://dbus.freedesktop.org/doc/dbus-specification.html#message-protocol-names>`_
 when creating their own IDs.
 This format is already recommended by the `Desktop File specification